lsst/LDM-PMT/index.rst

 Epics and Stories
 ~~~~~~~~~~~~~~~~~

 Typically, planning packages encompass relatively large blocks of work.
-To plan and execute work
+In practice, to execute and track
-in details, finer-grain planning is required.
+work, a finer grain of planning is required.
 This is implemented through epics and stories.

-Each epic captures a non-trivial work that is associated with a subset of work defined in a
+Each epic captures a non-trivial subset of the work defined in a planning package.
+The epic has a clear
-planning package.
-Each epic has a clear description, well defined deliverables, and
+description, well defined deliverables, and relationships with planning packages (an epic *implements* a PP),
-relationships with a planning package (an epic *implements* a PP), and a milestone (an epic
+and milestones (an epic *blocks* a milestone).
+Epics are resource loaded, and have start and end dates
-*blocks* a milestone).
-Epics are resource loaded, and have start and end dates defined.
+defined.

 Each epic is broken into smaller chunks of work, called *stories*.
 Stories are primarily used
 to define and manage the short-term activities of individual developers.

-Epics and stories are used to track all software work, as well as work on delivering hardware and
+Epics and stories are used to track all software work, as well as work on delivering hardware and services
-services that are tightly coupled with software (example: "Deliver OpenStack-based Test Cluster
+that are tightly coupled with software (example: "Deliver OpenStack-based Test Cluster running RedHat 6.1".)
-running RedHat 6.1".)
-Details of work on standalone activities do not have to be captured on daily
+Work which has no direct relationship to software development do not have to be flowed down to stories
-bases through stories (example: "Deliver 10Gbit link between Chile and USA")
+(example: "Deliver 10Gbit link between Chile and USA").

 .. _cycles-and-releases: